Mount Ross by Davis Peak in North Cascades via Newhalem / 羅斯山

 Mount Ross South Ridge Granite Wall

-Ledges and steps had helped to go up the steep slope.
-The sustaining slabs turned out to be a fun, exposed class 3 scramble.
-Soon, we found another faint trail to go out of the gully and onto the ridge.
-Then we traversed the ridgeline in continuous snow to Point 4880, followed by Point 5400.
+Ledges and steps helped to continue up the steep slope.
+Despite the sustaining, exposed slabs, it was a fun class 3 scramble.
+Soon, a faint trail took us out of the gully and onto the ridge.
+We traversed in continuous snow to Point 4880, followed by Point 5400.

-I put on crampons at 5200′ for traction and mixed climbing to go over some slabs.
-Then past Point 5400, we took a slight dip on the ridge to finish the last 700′.
-By now, the snow had softened, but postholing wasn’t an issue.
-But snowshoes would’ve made the final bit more comfortable.
+I put on crampons at 5200′ for traction and mixed climbing over some slabs.
+Then, past Point 5400, we took a slight dip on the ridge to finish the last 700′.
+Postholing wasn’t an issue in soft snow, but snowshoes would’ve made the final bit more relaxing.

 See more trip photos here.

-Oddly, this peak hasn’t seen many visitors since the views were excellent!
-The top was pretty flat, with enough room for an army.
-I could see the entire route on Davis Peak from here and an intimate look at the Picket Range.
-Paul Bunyans Stump‘s unique shape stood out from the rest of the Snowfield group.
+Despite the excellent views, the peak hasn’t seen many visitors.
+I could see the entire route of Davis Peak, plus an intimate look at the Picket Range.
+Paul Bunyans Stump‘s unique shape stood out from the Snowfield Group.
+The flat top had enough room for an army.

-All but Primus Peak of the Eldorado group was visible.
-We had a clear view of Jack Mountain, Crater Mountain, and Ruby Mountain.
-Plus, I checked out the impressive Mount Triumph, Mount Despair, Mount Baker, and Mount Shuksan to the west.
+All but Primus Peak of the Eldorado Group (Inspiration Traverse) was visible.
+We could also clearly see Jack Mountain, Crater Mountain, and Ruby Mountain.
+To the west were the impressive Mount Triumph, Mount Despair, Mount Baker, and Mount Shuksan.

 See more trip photos here.